CALM Command Line Interface (CLI)

 Options:

 --namespace <namespace>: The namespace to list architectures from (default:default).-c, --calm-hub-url <url>: URL to the CALM Hub instance.-f, --format <format>: Output format βjson(default) orpretty.
-Theprettyformat renders results as an ASCII table with columns ID, NAME, and VERSIONS.
+Theprettyformat renders results as an ASCII table with column MAPPING.

 Push an architectureβ